Updated: Aug 21

 The first thing you can do as a business owner is to have realistic expectations for your caregiver recruiting team.
 Your recruiters cannot produce caregivers out of thin air.
 They also cannot turn every applicant or lead into a successful interview.
 I wish that was how it works- our job would be a lot easier!
 The truth is that caregiver recruiting takes a lot of time and investment throughout the year to produce results.
 There will be many caregivers who apply and don’t ever respond.
 Others won’t be qualified.
 And, of course, some who are scheduled will not show up.
 That’s not your recruiters' fault, it’s the nature of the market.
 You should be tracking these conversion numbers and looking for improvement- not perfection.

 If you’re expecting too much of your team and not giving them the resources they need, they will inevitably burn out.
 Your goal is to give them everything they need for success.
 That means they have enough applicants, enough time to handle them all, and enough training to handle them well.
 As an owner or leader, you should be monitoring the incoming applicant pool and proactively investing to get enough applicants.
 Every recruiter can get enough caregivers if they have enough applicants.
 You need to figure out what “enough” is for your business.
-If you know your recruiting metrics, you can work backwards to find out how many applicants your business needs to get a new hire.
+If you know your recruiting metrics, you can work backward to find out how many applicants your business needs to get a new hire.
 This will also need adjusting throughout the year, so keep an eye on it!

 Setting the Tone